 Link to the Feltmaker's List FAQ page for more information on making felt .

-whose MFA is from the University of Washington, is a practicing artist with
+Spark, whose MFA is from the University of Washington, is a

 "Dimensional Felting" and "Felted Sculpture" by Danish artist Birgitte

-the book, "Needle Felting, Art Techniques and Projects" by Anne Vickrey.
+chapters for the book, "Needle Felting, Art Techniques and Projects" by

-Traditional and Contemporary Felt Art (Lakitelek, Hungary, 2004); the
+Felt Art (Lakitelek, Hungary, 2004); the Georgian International Felting

-Georgian International Felting Conference (Tbilisi, Republic of Georgia,
+Conference (Tbilisi, Republic of Georgia, 1999); the Finnish

-of America, HGA) and at regional conferences in North America.
-Ms. Spark is
+Guild of America, HGA) and at regional conferences in North America.

-a former HGA and Association of Northwest Weavers' Guilds Board Member.
-She
+Ms. Spark is a former HGA and Association of Northwest Weavers' Guilds

 I teach privately, from my studio in Albany.
 See below for more information.